The total guide to mobile app marketing in 2025

 Pick a launch date

-Lastly, picking a release date allows you to plan your app marketing efforts and ensure a smooth, coordinated, and successful launch.
-This is the date your app will be available for download, so ensure your app has been reviewed by the App Store and Google Play in time.
+This is the date your app will be available for download, so ensure it's been reviewed by the App Store and Google Play in time.
 An ideal launch date won’t conflict with any holidays or events that could eclipse your app’s release.

 2. Acquisition stage

-Here are the top techniques for driving app installs.
+Here are the top techniques for driving app installs:

 Paid ads